sequra/s3logsbeat/README.md

 them into events, and finally publishes to ElasticSearch.
 If all events are published correctly, SQS message is deleted from SQS queue.

+## Whys

+### Why should I use S3logsbeat if I can use Lambdas?
+Lambdas are perfect when you have a few log entries.
+However, its price is based on how much time it takes to send events to ElasticSearch, if you have many log entries, its price could be eleveted.

+As S3logsbeat consumes few resources (~20MB RAM on my tests), it can be installed on your ELK or on a container.

+For instance, assume we have 10 million of new S3 objects of ALBs logs per month.
+Each object takes 1 second to be downloaded, parsed, and sent to our ElasticSearch (I'm assuming an average of 100 events per object).
+If we use the minimum amount of memory allowed by Lamba (128MB), our cost is (according to [AWS Lambda pricing calculator](https://s3.amazonaws.com/lambda-tools/pricing-calculator.html)): $2 for requests + $20.84 for execution = $22.84 / month.

+As S3logsbeat can read until 10 SQS messages per request, we need to perform 1,000,000 request to obtain these 10 million of new S3 objects to SQS.
+As we read the message and delete it after processing, we need 2,000,000 request, which implies an SQS cost of $0.80/month.
+S3 costs would be: 10,000,000 GETs = $0.4 (as EKS is in the same region, I'm ignoring data transfer cost).
+The total cost with S3logs beat is: $1.20/month.

 ## Features
 S3logsbeat has the following features:
 * Limited workers to poll from SQS and download objects from S3 to avoid exceeding AWS request limits